 Most were rumor and hearsay gleaned from other cyclists who had braved the passage before us and whom we all suspected had toyed with the truth by weaving exaggerated tales of hardship.

 But in amongst the hyperbole, two details prevailed.
 Making the crossing by bike would be both a grueling slog and a real adventure.

 Every summer southern Chile is brimming with bikers.
 It was November and in the few weeks I had been pedaling north through Argentina I had brushed panniers with the full spectrum, from the ponderous meanderers to the Spandex-clad speedsters, from those on two-week breaks from work to the few on epic trans-continental expeditions, branded nutters by the rest.

-My next target was biker-central, The Carretera Austral, a pebble-strewn rollercoaster of a road which connects up the southern settlements in Chilean Patagonia and as it does so swings and dives relentlessly through thick forests and past fjords, glaciers and steep mountains.
+My next target was biker-central, The Carretera Austral, a pebble-strewn rollercoaster of a road that connects up the southern settlements in Chilean Patagonia and as it does so swings and dives relentlessly through thick forests and past fjords, glaciers, and steep mountains.